 Explanation of basic magnetic terms

-(as defined by IEC) the components of an electromagnetic field characterized by magnetic field intensity H and magnetic flux density B. (China's national standard definition) a magnetic field is a kind of field whose characteristics can be determined by the force of the charged particles moving in the field.
+(Defined by International Electrotechnical Commission IEC) The components of electromagnetic field are characterized by magnetic field strength H and magnetic flux density B. (Chinese national standard definition) The magnetic field is a kind of field whose characteristics can be determined by the force of the charged particles moving in the field.
 This force comes from the movement of the particle and the charge it carries.

-(BH) Max demagnetization curve on any bit of B and H is the product of Bm, Hm and (BH) represents the magnet magnetic energy density established by the magnet in the air gap space, namely the unit volume of air gap magnetostatic energy, because the energy is equal to the magnet Bm and the product of Hm, so called magnetic energy product, the curve of magnetic energy product vary from B is called the magnetic energy curve, one of Bd and Hd corresponding to a point has a value, which is called the magnetic energy product.
+(BH)max The product of B and H at any point on the demagnetization curve, namely Bm, Hm and (BH) represents the magnetic energy density established by the magnet in the air gap space, that is, the magnetostatic energy per unit volume of the air gap.
+The energy is equal to the product of the magnet Bm and Hm, so it is called the magnetic energy product.
+The relationship curve of the magnetic energy product with B is called the magnetic energy curve, and the product of Bd and Hd corresponding to a point has a value, which is called the magnetic energy product.

-The magnetic field corresponding to the point Bi=0.9Br on the intrinsic demagnetization curve is usually referred to as the bending point magnetic field Hk.
-The larger the magnetic field Hk is, the better the squareness of the intrinsic demagnetization curve will be.
+Generally, the magnetic field corresponding to the point Bi=0.9Br on the intrinsic demagnetization curve is called the bending point magnetic field Hk.
+The larger the Hk, the better the squareness of the intrinsic demagnetization curve.

-The ratio of the reversible change percentage of the residual magnetic induction intensity to the temperature change degree when the temperature changes within a certain range is called the residual magnetic temperature coefficient.
+The ratio of the percentage of the reversible change of the residual magnetic induction intensity to the degree of temperature change when the temperature changes within a certain range is called the residual magnetic temperature coefficient.

-When the temperature changes within a certain range, the ratio of the percentage of reversible change in coercivity of magnetization to the degree of change in temperature over a range.
+When the temperature changes within a certain range, the ratio of the percentage of the reversible change of the coercivity of the magnetization to the degree of temperature change.